pianohacker/pachinko/DESIGN.md

 * "... now I have a document showing that I paid tuition last year, which I need to keep for this deduction... does it go in the 'Taxes' or 'College' folder?"

-Librarians have struggled for centuries to come up with a Perfect Information Hierarchy, and they're still arguing about it.
-I know I'm not going to be the genius that cracks the code, and worse, it's utterly unnecessary.
+Librarians have struggled for centuries to come up with a Perfect Information Hierarchy and they're still arguing about it.
+I know I'm not going to be the genius that cracks the code.
+Worse, it's utterly unnecessary.

 Two things really matter for important stuff: